ticketeer/docs/src/commands.md

 ## Ticket Slash Commands

-These commands can only be ran inside a ticket channel. (except for the `/new` command)
+These commands can only be run inside a ticket channel (except for the `/new` command).

 ### `/new {group}`